liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

-.. c:function:: int ARKodeGetNumNonlinSolvConvFails(void* arkode_mem, long int *nncfails)
+.. c:function:: int ARKodeGetNumNonlinSolvConvFails(void* arkode_mem, long int* nncfails)

    Returns the number of nonlinear solver convergence failures that have occurred (so far).

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKode memory block.
-      * *nncfails* -- number of nonlinear convergence failures
+      * *nncfails* -- number of nonlinear convergence failures.

    **Return value:**
       * *ARK_SUCCESS* if successful